thecotne/subl-protocol/README.md

 subl protocol
 ================

-subl protocol adds `subl://` protocol so you can open file in sublime text from browser
+subl protocol adds `subl://` protocol so you can open file in Sublime Text from browser

 This package is available over package control (search for `subl protocol`)